Fact Check: Video shows Islamabad under attack during Pakistan-Afghanistan conflict? No, here’s the truth

 We also found the same video embedded in the report shared as an Instagram reel on January 29 by the verified account of Lovin Cairo.
 The reel features the viral footage and additionally shows daytime visuals of rescue and firefighting operations at the site.

 We also found additional social media posts reporting the same incident.
-One such post was shared by a profile named El-Shai – الشاي, whose bio describes it as Egypt’s lifestyle and entertainment online magazine and platform with over 105,000 followers.
+One such post was shared by an Instagram handle named El-Shai – الشاي, which describes itself in its bio as Egypt’s lifestyle and entertainment online magazine and platform.
+The account has over 105,000 followers.

 The post featured the same visuals as the viral clip, albeit from a slightly different angle, and also showed rescue operations underway at the site.